Sentience

 A step forward?
 Well, it sounds good, but, as The Times reported, the research community is very concerned.
 Researchers are unconvinced.
 “We are definitely not ready to abandon research with animals,” said Robin Lovell-Badge, from the world-leading Francis Crick Institute.
 The government was “forcibly and prematurely pushing this strategy”.

-And what about unknowns?
-What about the liver drug that unexpectedly affects the brain or a foetus, something not featuring in the 3D tissue models?
+A body is unimaginably complex.
+And so there are always unknowns: the liver drug that unexpectedly affects the brain or a foetus, something which would not feature in the 3D tissue models.
 They are, after all, models of only parts of the body, not the whole of it.
 “None of these alternative models can replicate the complexity of a whole animal,” said Charlotte Dean, from Imperial College London.

 Today, though, the trade-offs remain.
 When we take a drug, we should expect it to have been able to be developed because a researcher in a lab killed a mouse.